JarbasAI/browser_service/README.md

 it is a skill that keeps a webdriver instance ready to do stuff, helper class can be imported and used in any skill to control this browser

+if multiple skills make calls to webbrowser at once there will be trouble, some sort of queue will be implemented sometime

 # troubles

 if it complains of geckodriver, move it into usr/bin or export it into PATH